What would you like to know about Thailand's visas and border crossings?

-At the moment there is no written regulation saying that you can't use tourist visas back to back.
-So you could conceivably get three consecutive tourist visas to give you a full nine months in Thailand (with extensions and leaving three times to get new visas).
-However the Thai authorities increasingly frown on this and some long-stayers have reported being slapped with a "red stamp" in their passport that bars them from receiving another tourist visa for the rest of the year.
-If you attempt to get one tourist visa after the next, you are pushing the system.
+At the moment there is no written rule saying that you can't use tourist visas back to back.
+So you could conceivably get two consecutive tourist visas to give you a full six months in Thailand (with extensions and leaving once to get a new visa).
+However the Thai authorities increasingly frown on this and some long-stayers have been slapped with a "red stamp" in their passport that bars them from receiving another tourist visa for the rest of the year.

 The METV supposedly costs 5,000 baht, though exact prices may vary from embassy to embassy.
 Exact requirements may also vary but will likely include showing proof of employment and proof of bank balance exceeding US$7,000.
 This visa can only be applied for at Thai consulates and embassies within your home country, so unless you can prove legal residency in Laos, for example, you cannot apply for a METV in Vientiane.

 Overstaying your allotted time in Thailand results in a 500-baht per day fine that caps out at 20,000 baht.
 If you overstay, you will be required to pay the fine at the immigration checkpoint upon exiting Thailand.
-Brief periods of overstay do not result in a travel ban to Thailand and are generally no big deal, but if a police officer discovers that you're on overstay (for instance at a road checkpoint), you will likely be detained and deported after paying the fine.
+Brief periods of overstay do not result in a travel ban to Thailand and are generally no big deal once you get to a border crossing or airport provided you have the cash to pay the fine.
+But if a Thai police officer discovers that you're on overstay (for instance at a road checkpoint), you may be detained and deported after paying the fine.
 Overstaying for more than a few months now results in a long-term travel ban to Thailand.

 If you're looking to stay in Thailand long term, a recent crackdown on out/in border runs, multiple back-to-back tourist visas and overstays means that you'll probably want to sort out a Non-Immigrant visa.
-These come in several categories, including education, retirement, marriage and media.
+These come in several categories, including business, education, retirement, marriage, volunteer and media.

-Generally you need to be backed by a Thai family member, company, school or other recognized organization, and/or be able to show proof of adequate funds, to receive a Non-Immigrant visa, which can often be extended for one year or more.
+Generally you need to be backed by a Thai family member, company, school or other recognised organisation, and/or be able to show proof of adequate funds, to receive a Non-Immigrant visa, which can often be extended for one year or more.
 Each visa type has its own unique requirements -- check the MFA link above and the sprawling expat site, Thai Visa, for more info.

 Do you need proof of onward travel if you're planning on entering on a visa-exempt stay or with a traditional tourist visa?
 In theory, by the book, yes you do.
 In practise, many people don't and they don't have a problem.
 We've yet to hear of a Thai immigration officer requesting proof of onward travel at any airport or border crossing, but nothing is 100%.